 Fort Lauderdale Area Map

-Located in Broward County about 30 miles north of Miami, Fort Lauderdale sits on the coast of the Atlantic Ocean with its own stretch of soft sand beaches.
+Located in Broward County, about 30 miles north of Miami, beach-centric Fort Lauderdale sits on the coast of the Atlantic Ocean.
 The area's also home to several museums, shopping districts and places to get up close and personal with nature.

-Located just south of Fort Lauderdale are the smaller towns of Hollywood and Dania.
-Despite its small size, Hollywood still has a large amount of entertainment options and features numerous shops and restaurants.
-Formerly a farming community, Dania is now home to streets lined with antique and collectibles shops.
-Both towns also feature gorgeous beaches, including the Hollywood North Beach Park, where sea turtle sightings are frequent.
+Located just south of Fort Lauderdale are the smaller cities of Hollywood and Dania Beach.
+Despite its small size, Hollywood still boasts a variety of entertainment options and numerous shops and restaurants.
+Formerly a thriving tomato farming community, Dania Beach is now home to streets lined with boutiques selling antiques and collectibles.
+Both locales feature gorgeous beaches, including the Hollywood North Beach Park, where sea turtle sightings are frequent.

-If you're a fan of seafood, you might want to check out some of the dining opportunities in the area just north of Fort Lauderdale.
-Pompano Beach gets its name from a popular fish found in abundance off the city's coast, and it's the site of numerous fishing competitions, as well as the annual Pompano Beach Seafood Festival and the Festival Flea Market.
+If you're a fan of seafood, you might want to check out some of the eateries in the area just north of Fort Lauderdale.
+Pompano Beach gets its name from a popular fish found in abundance off the city's coast, and it's the site of numerous fishing competitions, as well as the annual Pompano Beach Seafood Festival.

 Venture 20 miles west of Fort Lauderdale and you'll reach the small city of Weston.
 This family-oriented destination is best known for its proximity to the Everglades.
 To explore these impressive wetlands, visit Sawgrass Recreation Park, a former fishing camp that now offers airboat rides through this protected area.
 If you're not keen on getting close to alligators, tee off at Bonaventure Resort & Spa's golf course.